 While most researchers operate with integrity, the temptation to fudge is strong when so much money is at stake.
-As a result, the government actively pursues cases involving research grant fraud.
-The following are just a few examples of research grant fraud cases:
+As a result, the government actively pursues False Claims Act cases involving research grant fraud.
+The following are just a few examples of research grant fraud cases that originated from whistleblowers:

 - In 2019, Duke University agreed to pay $112.5 million to resolve allegations that a laboratory at Duke submitted false or fabricated mice research data under 30 grants, causing NIH and the Environmental Protection Agency to pay out grant funds they otherwise would not have.

 - In 2017, when Newman & Shapiro attorney Gregg Shapiro was an Assistant United States Attorney, he negotiated a $10 million settlement with Brigham & Women’s Hospital (BWH) to resolve allegations that a BWH lab led by Dr. Piero Anversa used manipulated and falsified information, including confocal microscope images and carbon-14 age data for cells, to obtain NIH research grants.